Robinlovelace/bikeR/stat19.md

 the clustering of incidents involving cyclists.
 Of course, this pattern likely reflects the increased use of bicycles in Leeds city centre in other places (Fig. 1).
-This pattern sets the scene for the geographically aggregated statistics presented in section xx, which attempt to normalise the number of bicycle incidents in each area by exposure.
+This pattern sets the scene for the geographically aggregated statistics presented below, which normalise the number of bicycle incidents in each area by estimated exposure.

 ![Overview of the spatial distribution of accidents with cyclists and no cyclists involved](figure/unnamed-chunk-5.png)